Uwami-Mgxekwa/Uwami-Mgxekwa/README.md

 ## About Me

-Java Developer with a love for UI Design.
-I enjoy building applications and also creating beautiful and intuitive user interfaces.
+<p>Java Developer with a love for UI Design.
+I enjoy building applications and also creating beautiful and intuitive user interfaces. </p>
 ---

 ## Tech Stack & Skills